 If you are prevented from observing the search into your place, insist to the police that your presence is essential.
 This is so you can spot any irregularities during the search (i.e. if it does not adhere to the terms in the warrant).

-Have you been issued a search warrant and are unsure what to expect?
-We strongly advise you to seek legal assistance from our criminal lawyers in Singapore.
+Have you been issued a search warrant and are unsure what to do We strongly advise you to seek legal assistance from our criminal lawyers in Singapore.
+Schedule a free 30-minute consultation and seek assistance from a legal professional today.

 Frequently Asked Questions About Search Warrants In Singapore